zero-to-mastery/Animation-Nation/Art/WizardCarp85-Neon-Pulse-Wave/README.md

 ## Files
 - `index.html` - main html file
-- `style.css` - all the styles and animations
+- `styles.css` - all the styles and animations

 ## How to Run
 1. Put both files in the same folder